livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 - [Writing and word usage](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch004), noting the advice to use direct, declarative sentences, often in active voice
 - [Editorial style](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch010)
 - [Grammar, spelling, and punctuation](http://pubs.acs.org/doi/pdf/10.1021/bk-2006-STYG.ch009)
-- References: in the BibTex file, enter journals with their standard abbreviations (per [CASSI](http://cassi.cas.org/search.jsp)) and titles in Title Case.
+- References: in the BibTeX file, enter journals with their standard abbreviations (per [CASSI](http://cassi.cas.org/search.jsp)) and titles in Title Case.
 As with the main text, check that any special characters are rendered correctly in the final PDF.

 We also find Plaxco's [The Art of Writing Science](http://dx.doi.org/10.1002/pro.514) to be a particularly helpful concise summary of our desired style.